TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 		1) The first pair of critical regions that we are going to look at are CR1 and CR2.
 			- For this particular pair of critical regions, I believe there there IS indeed a possibility of race conditions.
-			- The reason for this is...
+			- The reason for this is that since CR1 and CR2 do not hold any locks other than their parent process holding devc->sem2, if that process were to open the driver file first, then create two threads that then attempt to read and write at the same time in MODE1, then there is a possibility for a data race for both the *f_pos AND for the actual data in devc->ramdisk.

 		2) The second pair of critical regions that we are going to look at are CR2 and CR2 again.
 			- For this particular pair of critical regions, I believe there there IS indeed a possibility of race conditions.
-			- The reason for this is...
+			- The reason for this is virtually the same as that of the above critical region pair, that since CR2 and CR2 do not hold any locks other than their parent process holding devc->sem2, if that process were to open the driver file first, then create two threads that then attempt to read and write at the same time in MODE1, then there is a possibility for a data race for both the *f_pos AND for the actual data in devc->ramdisk.
+The only difference is that this pair would be attempting two writes at the same time and not a read and a write.

-		3) The third pair of critical regions that we are going to look at are CR3 and CR5.
+		3) The third pair of critical regions that we are going to look at are CR3 and CR4.
 			- For this particular pair of critical regions, I believe there there is NOT a possibility of race conditions.
-			- The reason for this is...
+			- The reason for this is is that the only shared data that is accessed within these regions is accessed within the portions where devc->sem1 is held, and therefore should not have the possibility for a race condition.
+So that even if there is an attempt to open another device while the e2_ioctl function is called, there should be no conflict because the synchronization primitives are correctly placed.

 		4) The last pair of critical regions that we are going to look at are CR4 and CR5.
 			- For this particular pair of critical regions, I believe there there is NOT a possibility of race conditions.
-			- The reason for this is...
+			- The reason for this is is that the only shared data that is accessed within these regions is accessed within the portions where devc->sem1 is held, and therefore should not have the possibility for a race condition.
+So that even in the case that there is an attempt to open and close a driver at the same time, the synchronization primitives prevent any data races, and there should be no errors caused by this.